To the Members of

-The Members of SATHAVAHANA ISPAT LIMITED
+SATHAVAHANA ISPAT LIMITED

-Report on the Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying financial statements of SATHAVAHANA ISPAT LIMITED("the Company") which comprise the Balance Sheet as at 31st March2017 the Statement of Profit and Loss and the Cash Flow Statement for the year then ended and a summary ofsignificant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of SATHAVAHANA ISPAT LIMITED("the Company") which comprise the Balance Sheet as at March 31 2020 and theStatement of Pro t and Loss including Other Comprehensive Income the Statement of CashFlows and the Statement of Changes in Equity for the year then ended and a summary ofsignificant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the Basis forQualified Opinion section below the aforesaid financial statements give the information required by the Actin the manner so required andgive a true and fair view in conformity with the Indian Accounting Standards prescribedunder section 133 of the Act read with the Companies (Indian Accounting Standards) Rules2015 as amended ("Ind AS") and other accounting principles generally acceptedin India of the state of affairs of the Company as at 31 stMarch 2017 and its loss totalcomprehensive income its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the Basis forQualified Opinion section below the aforesaid financial statements give the informationrequired by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the Indian Accounting Standards prescribedunder section 133 of the Act read with the Companies (Indian Accounting Standards) Rules2015 as amended ("Ind AS") and other accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2020 and its loss totalcomprehensive income its cash flows and the changes in equity for the year ended on thatdate.

 Emphasis of Matter